realJohnDoe/idea-craft/memory-bank/progress.md

 ## What's Left to Build

+- Bug: When adding the second wikilink in the same editing session, the new characters are still added at the location of the first wikilink.
 - The wikilink preview positioning needs improvement to appear near the cursor, browsing the suggestions with arrow keys does not work yet.
+- Also, browsing adapting the suggestions after more characters using some fuzzy search does not work yet.
 - Implement a very convenient markdown editor with similar UX as Notion or Obsidian.
 - Implement a calendar view for events.